ARS 13-2301: Racketeering Laws in Arizona

 • Money laundering.

-• Counterfeiting marks as proscribed in A.R.S.
+• Counterfeiting marks as prescribed in A.R.S.
 44-1453.

-Some blue collar crimes under racketeering include:
+Some blue-collar crimes under racketeering include:

 • Kidnapping